hasura/graphql-engine/README.md

 npm install
 ```

-2. Set appropriate environment variables for the GraphQL Engien URL, the access key to GraphQL Engine and the Postgres connection string.
+2. Set appropriate environment variables for the GraphQL Engine URL, the access key to GraphQL Engine and the Postgres connection string.

 ```bash